The Bankrate promise

-According to Experian, the average credit card debt in the U.S. in 2021 was $5,525.
+According to Experian, the average credit card debt in the U.S. was $5,910 in 2022.
 For people applying for a mortgage loan, credit card debt can pose a problem.
 If your credit score doesn’t qualify you for the lowest possible rate, you’ll owe thousands of extra dollars in interest over the life of the loan.

 You can also be denied a mortgage loan if your credit card balances and other debt are too high, or your payment history lowers your credit score beneath the required threshold.

 A home is one of the single biggest purchases the average American will make.
-With the median sale price of a U.S. house at $360,000, the interest rate you receive really matters.
+With the median sale price of a U.S. house at $370,000 (as of Q4 2022), the interest rate you receive really matters.
 The difference between a 4.5 percent and 5.0 percent rate means $90 dollars a month on a $300,000 mortgage.

 When you look online, the low rates you see are “teaser rates,” typically only available to people with excellent credit (a score of 780 or above).
 It’s important to have a realistic sense of what your rate will be based on your current credit score.